ddsbook/blog/2014/drafts/how-unusual-is-it-for-tlds-to-resolve-to-an-address-at-the-top-most-level.md

 Out of 679 entries in the IANA TLDs, 28 resolve and, of those, 14 to the same IP address, which just *happens* to be the new "[Name Collission](https://www.icann.org/news/announcement-2-2014-08-01-en)" IP address.
 Excluding that address, there are just 13 unique IP addresses and only 14 domains that have an actual IPv4 address.
 For fun, we can see where those IPs "live":

     # using tbl_df() to make the output more compact
+    # feeding a dplyr chained column right into iptools' geoip()

     tbl_df(geoip((tlds %>%
       filter(!is.na(whichresolve) & whichresolve != "127.0.53.53") %>%